Skip to content

 Updated: Apr 30, 2024 @ 3:19 am

-Reading Time: 4 Minutes
+Less than 1 minute Reading Time: Minutes

 Criminal charges related to assault and violence are always pursued by the Galveston County District Attorney’s Office.
 These charges range from misdemeanors that may result in fines and community service to felonies that can carry significant prison time.